David Philip Hefti composer / conductor

 Show Full Bio Back to Intro Download Bio

-"Despite his classically avant-garde musical language, Hefti’s prime concern is expressiveness – addressing his listener with a candid eloquence.
-He loves powerful contrasts and does not refrain from writing intense cantilenas.
-His music is capable of cumulative processes of concentration, and can unleash a vehement drive."
+"Despite his classically avant-garde musical language, Hefti’s prime concern is expressiveness – addressing his listener with a candid eloquence."
 (Süddeutsche Zeitung)

-Recent releases in David Philip Hefti's extensive discography include the opera The Snow Queen (NEOS) and the album Light and Shade (NEOS), which reflects his may years of close collaboration with the Amaryllis Quartet.
+Recent releases include the opera The Snow Queen and the album Light and Shade with the Amaryllis Quartet (both on NEOS).
 With the CD Shades of Love: Sounds of K-Drama, Hefti made his conducting debut with Deutsche Grammophon.
-The album was produced under his direction together with artists such as James Galway, Daniel Hope, Philipp Jundt, Albrecht Mayer and Richard O'Neill as well as the Zurich Chamber Orchestra and reached number one in the Korean classical music charts.
+This album with the Zurich Chamber Orchestra reached number one in the Korean classical music charts.

 Show Full Bio Back to Intro Download Bio